python/mypy/docs/source/tutorial.rst

 Generic class internals
 ***********************

-You may wonder what happens at runtime when you index Stack.
-Actually, indexing Stack just returns Stack:
+You may wonder what happens at runtime when you index ``Stack``.
+Actually, indexing ``Stack`` just returns ``Stack``:

 >>> print(Stack)
 <class '__main__.Stack'>
 >>> print(Stack[int])
 <class '__main__.Stack'>

-Note that built-in types list, dict and so on do not support indexing in Python.
-This is why we have the aliases List, Dict and so on in the typing module.
-Indexing these aliases just gives you the target class in Python, similar to Stack:
+Note that built-in types ``list``, ``dict`` and so on do not support indexing in Python.
+This is why we have the aliases ``List``, ``Dict`` and so on in the typing module.
+Indexing these aliases just gives you the target class in Python, similar to ``Stack``:

 >>> from typing import List
 >>> List[int]
 <class 'list'>

 The above examples illustrate that type variables are erased at runtime when running in a Python VM.
-Generic Stack or list instances are just ordinary Python objects, and they have no extra runtime overhead or magic due to being generic, other than a metaclass that overloads the indexing operator.
-If you worry about the overhead introduced by the type indexing operation when constructing instances, you can often rewrite such code using a # type annotation, which has no runtime impact:
+Generic ``Stack`` or ``list`` instances are just ordinary Python objects, and they have no extra runtime overhead or magic due to being generic, other than a metaclass that overloads the indexing operator.
+If you worry about the overhead introduced by the type indexing operation when constructing instances, you can often rewrite such code using a ``# type`` annotation, which has no runtime impact:

 .. code-block:: python